 Scaredy Squirrel Goes Camping

-Scaredy Squirrel is not too comfortable with the idea of camping? unless it’s on his couch!
-There will be no mosquitoes, skunks or zippers to worry about when he watches a show about the joys of camping on his brand-new TV.
-But first Scaredy must find an electrical outlet, and that means going into the woods!
+Scaredy Squirrel is not too comfortable with the idea of camping unless it’s on his couch!
+There will be no mosquitoes, skunks, or zippers to worry about when he watches a show about the joys of camping on his brand-new TV.
+But first, Scaredy must find an electrical outlet, which means going into the woods!
 Will the nutty worrywart’s plans prepare him for the great outdoors, or will his adventure end up as a scary story told around the campfire?
 Read Scaredy Squirrel Goes Camping to find out!

 Curious George Goes Camping

-Curious George Goes Camping is an entertaining story of the Great Outdoors based on H. A. and Margret Rey’s popular primate and painted in the original watercolor and charcoal style.
-George tries to be helpful, but he of course just ends up upsetting a nearby camper.
-As he’s hiding in the woods, he meets a forest creature who catapults the mischievous monkey into a chain of even more outrageous events
+Curious George Goes Camping is an entertaining story of the Great Outdoors based on H. A. and Margret Rey’s famous primate and painted in the original watercolor and charcoal style.
+George tries to be helpful, but he ends up upsetting a nearby camper.
+As he’s hiding in the woods, he meets a forest creature who catapults the mischievous monkey into a chain of even more outrageous events.

 Froggy Goes to Camp